-Age Older cows have a higher risk of milk fever than younger cows Breed Channel Island breeds such as Jerseys are more susceptible than Holsteins Body Condition Research shows that high BCS increases risk of milk fever Note too that cows with BCS 6 or above have reduced dry matter intake pre- calving and take longer to resume high intakes - this leads to greater tissue mobilisation and higher chance of ketosis and fatty liver Pre-calving transition diet At onset of lactation, cow requirement for calcium increases by two to four times.
-At this time the cow needs to be able to draw calcium back from bone stores and to optimise absorption of calcium from the diet.
+Age Older cows have a higher risk of milk fever than younger cows.
+Breed Channel Island breeds such as Jerseys are more susceptible than Holsteins.
+Body Condition Research shows that high BCS increases risk of milk fever.
+Note too that cows with BCS 6 or above have reduced dry matter intake pre- calving and take longer to At appent of lasterian and vision and higher chance of ketosis and fatty liver.
+Pre-calving At onset of lactation, cow requirement for calcium increases by two to four times. transition diet At this time the cow needs to be able to draw calcium back from bone stores and to optimise absorption of calcium from the diet.
 Magnesium, phosphorus and DCAD also influence milk fever risk.
 Recommendations: Less than 0.6% Calcium Greater than 0.45% Magnesium Less than 0.4% Phosphorus Less than 80 mEq/kg DCAD Time cows are exposed to transition diet Recent Australian research supports recommendation that the optimum time on the pre-calving transition diet is around 3 weeks.
 To achieve this it is essential to predict calving dates very accurately.
 This means early and accurate pregnancy diagnosis is critical.

-For further details on feeds commonly used in transition diets, see tables B on page 31 and C on page 32.
+For further details on feeds commonly used in transition diets, see tables B and C on page 27.